Holidays and Mental Health Tips

-With the end of the year upon us, successfully managing mental health and the holidays can be overwhelming for many of us.
+With the end of the year upon us, successfully managing the holidays and mental health can be overwhelming for most of us.

-We imagine feelings of joy, happiness, love, and gratitude, but in truth, the holidays can be incredibly stressful for many people and often trigger symptoms of depression, anxiety, or even addiction.
+We imagine feelings of joy, happiness, love, and gratitude, but in truth, dealing with holiday stress can trigger some kinds of depression, anxiety, or even substance use addiction for many people.

 If you’re not feeling particularly cheery or have never felt overly joyous during the holidays, you’re not alone and it’s perfectly normal.